jianlin-cheng/MICA/README.md

 ## 📂 Running on New Dataset

-### 1: Install and configure Phenix (Skip this step if you already have Phenix on your machine)
+### 🔧 Step 1: Install and Configure PHENIX (Skip this step if you already have Phenix on your machine)

 1. Visit the [PHENIX download website](https://phenix-online.org/download)
 2. Click on **Request a password** using your institutional email